 - 15.1.
-The Regulated Asset Base represents net efficient investments by the Transportation Licensee related to the provision of Regulated Services and which are remunerated through Allowed Revenue applies through the following general principles: - (a) the assets included in the Regulated Asset Base are valued at the historical cost of purchase or construction.
-No revaluation is applied; - (b) the Commission may exclude part of the costs of assets from the Regulated Asset Base where, based on an ex-post prudency review conducted in accordance with these Guidelines, it considers these costs to be inefficient; - (c) the Commission may exclude the full costs of assets from the Regulated Asset Base where, based on an ex-post prudency review conducted in accordance with these Guidelines, the assets are considered to be imprudent investments or otherwise not to be required to deliver the Regulated Services; - (d) the assets that have been disposed of will be excluded from the Regulated Asset Base; - (e) the share of assets, which are used for the provision of Regulated Services, that have been funded by User or third parties will be excluded from the Regulated Asset Base; and - (f) the share of new assets which are used for the provision of Regulated Services but are deemed to be excessive in accordance with these Guidelines will be excluded from the Regulated Asset Base. - 15.2.
-The Regulated Asset Base may differ from the value of fixed assets reported in the Transportation Licensee's Audited Financial Statements. - 15.3.
-At the end of each Regulatory Period, the Commission will roll forward the Regulated Asset Base for each year of the current Regulatory Period based on the actual net capital costs incurred, except to the extent that any such costs are disallowed in accordance with the expost prudency review provisions of these Guidelines.
+The Regulated Asset Base represents net efficient investments by the Distribution Licensee related to the provision of Regulated Services and which are remunerated through Allowed Revenue applies through the following general principles: - (a) the assets included in the Regulated Asset Base are valued at the historical cost of purchase or construction.
+No revaluation is applied; - (b) the Commission may exclude part of the costs of assets from the Regulated Asset Base where, based on an ex-post prudency review conducted in accordance with these Guidelines, it considers these costs to be inefficient; - (c) the Commission may exclude the full costs of assets from the Regulated Asset Base where, based on an ex-post prudency review conducted in accordance with these Guidelines, the assets are considered to be imprudent investments or otherwise not to be required to deliver the Regulated Services; - (d) the assets that have been disposed of will be excluded from the Regulated Asset Base; - (e) the share of assets, which are used for the provision of Regulated Services, that have been funded by User or third parties will be excluded from the Regulated Asset Base; - (f) the share of new assets which are used for the provision of Regulated Services but are deemed to be excessive in accordance with these Guidelines will be excluded from the Regulated Asset Base; - (g) where the assets belonging to a third party, including the Government of Malaysia, are either transferred to the ownership of the Distribution Licensee or will be operated and maintained by the Distribution Licensee for the foreseeable future, then these will be included in the roll-forward of the Regulated Asset Base at the next Regulatory Review; - (h) Such assets will be valued at their transfer purchase price, except where they are transferred for free or a nominal sum.
+In such instances, the Commission may allow the assets to be valued at their net book value as of the date of transfer, as recorded in the Audited Financial Statements of the third party; and